Marriage legal requirements

 Your ceremony can either be a civil, religious or belief marriage.
 A civil ceremony must be performed by an authorised Registrar or Assistant Registrar who has been specifically appointed by the Registrar General.

 Giving Notice of your Marriage

-You can download a marriage notices form and a witness detail forms from the National Records of Scotland.
+You can download two marriage notices form and a witness detail form from the National Records of Scotland.
 The Notices must be submitted early enough to enable the Registrar to ensure that you are both free to marry each other.
 Normally, Notices should be submitted to the Registrar about twelve weeks before the date of marriage.
 The minimum period is 28 clear days before the date of your marriage.

 Only in exceptional circumstances will the Registrar General authorise a marriage to take place if 28 clear days' notice has not been given.